Overall Population

 Figures may not sum up due to rounding.

-Chart 2: Foreign Employment Growth, as at June 2024[3]
+Chart 2: Change in foreign employment, as at June[3]

 Source: Ministry of Manpower

-Work Permit Holders are semi-skilled non-professionals, managers, executives and technicians (non-PMET) workers from approved source countries.
-Some work in Construction, Marine Shipyard and Process (CMP) sectors (e.g. construction workers), and others work in non-CMP sectors (e.g. Services, Manufacturing).
+Work Permit Holders are semi-skilled foreign workers from approved source countries.
+Some work in the Construction, Marine Shipyard and Process (CMP) sectors (e.g. construction workers), and others work in non-CMP sectors (e.g. Services, Manufacturing).

-Long-Term Visit Pass Holders and Dependant’s Pass Holders are mostly dependants of citizens, PRs, and Work Pass Holders.
+Dependant’s Pass Holders and Long-Term Visit Pass Holders are mostly dependants of SCs, and Work Pass Holders.

 [2] The basic count and profile of the population are based on a person’s place of usual residence i.e. de jure concept.
 Therefore, citizens or PRs who have a registered foreign address or have been overseas continuously for 12 months or more prior to the reference date (i.e. June each year) are not counted as part of our citizen and PR population.

-[3] To provide a clearer picture of foreign workforce growth related to economic sectors, Migrant Domestic Workers (MDWs) are excluded from the figures due to the distinct nature of their employment.
+[3] To provide a clearer picture of foreign workforce growth related to economic sectors, MDWs are excluded from the figures due to the distinct nature of their employment.
 Unlike other sectors where foreign workers contribute directly to industries such as Construction, Manufacturing and Services, MDWs work in households, performing domestic tasks.